Chenmy38/learngit/readme.txt

 git remote -v
 git remote rm origin
 # Clone a remote repository
-# I add this sentence remotely.
+# I add this sentence remotely on the github.